wqyvicki9/soybean_co2_fertilization/README.md

-Code and processed data to reproduce the soybean **ΔCO₂-sensitivity** estimates: the soybean CO₂-fertilization response, isolated by transferring a maize-derived background (agronomy/technology) trend onto soybean so that the soybean CO₂ coefficient captures the soybean-minus-maize CO₂ effect.
+Code and processed data to reproduce the soybean **ΔCO₂-sensitivity** estimates: the soybean CO₂-fertilization response, isolated by transferring a maize-derived background (agronomy) trend onto soybean so that the soybean CO₂ coefficient captures the soybean-minus-maize CO₂ effect.